Jonnay101/kilit/README.md

 # kilit

-simply kills processes on ports!
+kills an open file running on a port...
 - clone into your gopath
 - run ```go install```
 - use in place of ```lsof -i :<port>``` and ```kill -9 <pid>``` combined